BiBiServ/bibigrid/bibigrid-core/src/main/resources/README.md

 # Instance Configuration

-**This is work in progress, meaning that this part is not yet integrated into the BiBiGrid workflow nor the documentation is complete.
+This is work in progress, mainly meaning that the documentation is incomplete.

-jkrue, 12/14/2017
+jkrue, 01/12/2018
-**

 ## Current (previous) state
-After instance startup by used cloud API the further configuration is currently done by generated scripts, which will be executed during(cloud-init) or after (ssh) initialization.
+After instance startup the further configuration is currently done by generated scripts, which will be executed during (cloud-init) or after (ssh) initialization.
 Special images for master and slave are needed, which must be prepared beforehand.

 On the one hand this kind of implementation is (very) fast to setup a BiBiGrid cluster, but on the other hand it is quite inflexible.
 Any changes (software and os updates, cloud infrastructure changes) must be implemented directly in the source.